-There is absolutely no place in society for harassment or violence, especially based on their sex and gender.
+There is absolutely no place in society for harassment or violence, especially based on a person's sex and gender.

 I am encouraged that in the past few years the Government has taken a number of actions to address some of the most sickening issues facing women and girls.
 For example, the Voyeurism (Offences) Act criminalises the reprehensible behaviour of up-skirting, with the Domestic Abuse Act introducing new Domestic Abuse Protection Notices and Domestic Abuse Protection orders to further protect victims and place restrictions on the actions of offenders.
 The Domestic Abuse Act also widened revenge porn laws to include threats to disclose intimate images with the intention to cause distress.

-As you are aware, during the Police, Crime, Sentencing and Court (PCSC) Bill’s passage through Parliament, Baroness Newlove tabled an amendment which would make misogyny a hate crime.
+During the Police, Crime, Sentencing and Court Act's passage through Parliament, Baroness Newlove tabled an Amendment which would make misogyny a hate crime.

 However, the independent Law Commission has been clear this could be damaging to the prosecution of sexual offences and hinder efforts to tackle hate crime more broadly.
 Whatever the motivation, we cannot allow a law to pass that is counterproductive and even harmful to victims of domestic and sexual abuse.
 We owe it to women and girls to ensure the law protects them and not their abusers.